Head out and explore the Canadian Rockies by foot. We are spoiled by the range of hiking options in Fernie.

 It's hard to ignore the iconic trapezoid face of Mt.
 Fernie from town.
 This popular half day hike switchbacks through dense forest, you'll cross chutes shaped by winter avalanches, and finish with a rocky scramble to the ridge top.

 The legendary Old Growth Trail up to Island Lake Lodge tours through ancient Cedars, Douglas Fir and Spruce.
-Plan for 1.5 - 2 hours one-way with lunch or a beverage on the patio at the Lodge, dining reservations are recommended.
+Plan for 1.5 - 2 hours one-way.
+Please note Island Lake Lodge is only open on select days.
+We highly recommend checking their operations calendar if you wish to use their access road or plan to stop in at the Lodge for lunch.

 Three Sisters Hike is rewarding to say the least - reaching the highest peak visible from town.
 The beginning is also the start of Heiko’s Trail, including a waterfall, cave and canyon, but instead of continuing you'll head up Three Sisters and come back the same way you started.

-The Resort is open June 27 - September 6, 2020 with a variety of activities including scenic chairlift rides, lift-access mountain biking, and hiking.
+The Resort typically opens late June with a variety of activities including scenic chairlift rides, lift-access mountain biking, and hiking.
 Boom Trail and Gorbie Flats provide great views of the valley and forests and starts with a chairlift ride up to the start, be sure to include the Observation Deck too!

 For a short and easy option at Island Lake Lodge drive up to the Lodge and enjoy the leisurely hike around the lake.
 The Fir Trail can take up to a hour for the full loop and is perfect for after lunch or dinner at the Lodge.
-Reservations recommended for dining.
+Please note Island Lake Lodge is only open on select days, including their access road.
+We highly recommend checking their operations calendar if you are planning on doing the Fir Trail.

 A spectacular rocky mountain wilderness park north of Fernie with sub-alpine landscapes, remnant glaciers, rugged peaks, waterfalls and glacier lakes.
 Half and full day hiking, and overnight wilderness camping.
 Elk Lakes Provincial Park is a two hour drive north of Fernie to the trailhead.